-One interesting question that arises from these two settings involves \emph{star tree} and \emph{star tree metric} ranks of a symmetric matrix.
-By relaxing the positivity condition, one can show that every metric on $n$ taxa can be written as the tropical mixture of $n-2$ star trees (\cite{DM}.)
-The analogous question for metrics and star tree metrics seems more delicate.
-Indeed, we prove that most \emph{cut metrics} on $n$ taxa (defined by partitions of the $n$ taxa, assigning pairwise distance 0 to pairs of taxon on the same subset, and distance 1 otherwise) are not tropical mixtures of finitely many star tree metrics.
-This implies that upper bounds for star tree metric ranks cannot exist.
+One interesting question that arises from these two settings involves \emph{star tree} and \emph{star tree metric ranks} of a symmetric matrix.
+Here, by star tree (resp.\ star tree metric) rank we mean the minimum number $k$ of star trees (resp.\ star tree metrics) required to express a given metric as a tropical mixture of $k$ star trees (resp.\ star tree metrics).
+By relaxing the positivity condition on the admissible edge weights, one can show that every tree metric on $n$ taxa can be written as the tropical mixture of $n-2$ star trees (\cite[Theorem 5]{DM}).
+However, the analogous question for metrics and star tree metrics is more delicate.
+Indeed, we prove that most \emph{cut metrics} on $n$ taxa (defined by partitions of the $n$ taxa, assigning pairwise distance 0 to pairs of taxa on the same subset, and distance 1 otherwise) are not tropical mixtures of finitely many star tree metrics.
+This implies that the set of star tree metric ranks is infinite.